-Attitudinal Assessment of Student Learning in Business-Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face

-The assessment used was adapted from a larger school effort to look at students' perceptions of their learning online versus in more traditional face-to-face formats.
-A general assessment previously used within Harold Washington was modified and adapted for the business department's particular use.
+The attitudinal assessment was adapted from a larger school effort to look at students' perceptions of their learning online versus in more traditional face-to-face formats.
+A general assessment previously used within Harold Washington was modified and adapted for the business department's particular use as a tool.
 The decision was made after consulting with peers to limit the assessment to 15 questions that would tease out the differentiating aspects of the learning experience while enhancing the likelihood of a high response rate.